 Lacrosse is a team sport that uses a lacrosse stick and ball.
 Players carry the ball in the net of the stick and can pass, catch and shoot the ball into a goal.
 Lacrosse was introduced into C.A.P. in 2017 and proved to be very successful.
 The program is for Elementary School boys and girls age 10 and 11.
-Our program begins in March and runs through the beginning of May.
+Our program runs March through May.
+Contact your School Resource Officer for registration information.

 Karate was introduced into C.A.P.’s in 2014 at Chicora Elementary Wings after school program where 50 students had an opportunity to participate.
-In 2015 and 2016 the karate program expanded into Military Magnet with 25 middle and high school students participating.
-In 2017 Goodwin Elementary school came on board with 22 new students.
-Participants in karate wear a C.A.P karate uniform.
-During testing they break boards, show off their new moves, and earn a karate belt.
+In 2015 and 2016 CAP karate program expanded into Military Magnet with 25 middle and high school students participating.
+In 2017 Goodwin Elementary school came on board and in 2018 Karate expanded to North Charleston High School.
+Our students learn the many benefits of Karate and during testing they break boards, show off their new moves, and earn a karate belt.
 Karate is a spring sport that takes place during April and May.